-1. The salary schedules for the represented classifications are set forth in Appendix "A" to this Agreement.
-Effective the first full pay period following approval of this Agreement by the Board of County Commissioners pursuant to NRS 288.153(1), each employee will be placed in the lowest salary step which is at least five percent (5%) above the employee's current base rate.
-The new wage must not exceed the highest step of the employee's classification.
-The salary schedules are subject to change during the term of the Agreement as a result of the changes to the Cost of Living Adjustment as described in section B and the retirement contribution rate described in section D.

-- 2. The County's job classification plan contains Association positions that fall within job "bands."
+- 1. The salary schedules for the represented classifications are set forth in Appendix "A" to this Agreement.
+The salary schedules are subject to change during the term of the Agreement as a result of the changes to the Cost-of-Living Adjustment as described in section B and the retirement contribution rate described in section D. - 2.
+The County's job classification plan contains Association positions that fall within job "bands."
 Job band for the Association is Deputy Sheriff I to Deputy Sheriff II.
 Employees may advance from Deputy Sheriff I to Deputy Sheriff II at any time if the employee's supervisor has determined that the employee has acquired the necessary skills and abilities of Deputy Sheriff II.
-Each position's required skills and abilities are detailed in the County's job descriptions. - 3.
-Upon progression from Deputy Sheriff I, the employee shall be placed at the lowest step of Deputy Sheriff II which is at least 5% above the employee's current wage.
+Each position's required skills and abilities are detailed in the County's job descriptions.

+- 3. Upon progression from Deputy Sheriff I, the employee shall be placed at the lowest step of Deputy Sheriff II which is at least 5% above the employee's current wage.
 The new wage must not exceed the maximum salary step for Deputy Sheriff II. - 4.
 If the progression to Deputy Sheriff II occurs at the time of the employee's annual performance evaluation, then the increase associated with the job progression will occur after the step adjustment. - 5.
 Progression within a job band is not subject to the rules for probation under Article 18.